Transition from Year 6 to Year 7

 Students and parents/carers are able to view homework that has been set via Bromcom, for parents this is the MyChildAtSchool app.
 Please see our Admissions Booklet for further information.

 It can take a while to get into the routine of organising time for homework.
 Students tend to settle in to their own routines very quickly and find systems to help them remember.
-If they sync their devices to receive homework, this is usually a great place to start.
 If you encounter a problem, talk to the member of staff by email or before the class.
 If it is the first time, don't worry there will be no consequence, staff will work with students to ensure it doesn't happen again.

 We normally do this on the Year 6 Induction Day.

-At all other times, mobile phones should be switched off and placed either in the student's bag or safely stored in their locker (whenlockers are in use).
+Mobile phones should be switched off and placed either in the student's bag or safely stored in their lockers.
 They are not allowed to be visible anywhere on the school grounds during the school day without permission.

 Please see our Term Dates page here for the timings of our school day which include details of when break and lunch times are.
 Please note that students are welcomed into school every morning by 8.30am in readiness for an 8.40am start.
 It's always better to aim for 8.30am to be safe, the bell sounds at 8.35am as a reminder to move to the form room or to the hall for assembly.